 A student who has applied, is accepted, and has begun classes at Everest assumes a definite financial obligation.
-Every student is legally responsible for their own educational expenses for the period of enrollment.
+Each student is legally responsible for his or her own educational expenses for the period of enrollment.
 A student who is enrolled and has made payments in full or completed other financial arrangements and is current with those obligations, is entitled to all the privileges of attending classes, taking examinations, receiving grade reports, securing course credit, being graduated, and using the Career Services Office.

-Any student who is delinquent in a financial obligation to the school, or any educational financial obligation to any third party, including damage to school property, library fines, and payment of tuition and fees, is subject to exclusion from any or all of the usual privileges of the school.
+Any student who is delinquent in a financial obligation to the school, including but not limited to damage to school property, library fines, and payment of tuition and fees, is subject to exclusion from any or all of the usual privileges of the school.
 Everest may, in its sole discretion, take disciplinary action on this basis, including suspension or termination of enrollment.